-3 Breakdowns: In the case of a heating failure or appliance breakdown, during offices hours the Property Department should be contacted and they will arrange for the appropriate engineer to attend.
-Out of office hours, if such is an emergency, the occupier will be allowed to call out the appropriate engineer directly, or in case of difficulties, an engineer offering an "out of hours" service - if possible consult the Property Department emergency number, your Rural Dean or Archdeacon (see Section 4).
+18.3 Breakdowns: In the case of a heating failure or appliance breakdown, during offices hours the Property Department should be contacted and they will arrange for the appropriate engineer to attend.
+Out of office hours, if such is an emergency, the occupier will be allowed to call out the appropriate engineer directly, or in case of difficulties, an engineer offering an "out of hours" service - if possible first consult the Property Department emergency number, your Rural Dean or Archdeacon (see Section 4).

-If an appliance fails a safety check the record will contain details of any defect identified and remedial action taken, or required to be taken.
+If an appliance fails a safety check the record will contain details of any defect identified and remedial action taken or required to be taken.
 The equipment must not be used until the defect is rectified and you should confirm that a problem exists to the Property Department who will arrange the rectification work or appliance replacement.

-Where existing Diocesan owned fires are uneconomic to repair, the Property Department will meet the cost of providing a replacement fire that is appropriate for the flue opening, including the fitting cost and VAT.
+Where existing Diocesan owned fires are uneconomic to repair, the Property Department will meet the cost of providing a replacement fire that is appropriate for the flue opening.
 Should the occupier wish to purchase a more expensive fire, then they would need to meet the cost difference, such a fire would be considered a clergy house fixture and must not be removed or taken when the property is vacated.

-4 Gas Emergency: If you smell gas or suspect there is a gas escape, you should immediately shut off the gas supply and contact the gas emergency FREEPHONE TELEPHONE NO. 0800 111 999.
+- 18.4 Gas Emergency: If you smell gas or suspect there is a gas escape, you should immediately shut off the gas supply and contact the gas emergency FREEPHONE TELEPHONE NO. 0800 111 999. - 18.5 Multi Fuel Stoves: Multi fuel stoves have become increasingly popular to replace open fires or, in some cases, gas fires.
+The diocese does not provide multi fuel stoves but has a policy to assist clergy who wish to have a one: